Here we examine the background and key points relating to the Unified Patent Court and Unitary Patents

 A “request for unitary effect” must be filed at the EPO within one month of the grant of the European patent.
 For an initial transitional period of at least six (6) years, for European patents granted in English, a translation of the granted patent into one other EU language must also be filed when requesting unitary effect.
 For European patents granted in French or German, a translation of the granted patent into English must be filed.

-A UP can be obtained based on any European patent that grants on or after the date on which the Unified Patent Court (UPC) (see section below) opens for business.
+A UP can now be obtained based on any European patent that reaches grant.

-A UP obtained currently will cover 17 EU member states* but UPs obtained at a later date will eventually cover up to 24 of the 27 EU member states (a UP will not cover Croatia, Spain or Poland as they have not signed up to the UPC Agreement).
+A UP obtained currently will cover 17 or 18 EU member states depending on the date of registration of the request for unitary effect* but UPs may eventually cover up to 24 of the 27 EU member states as further states that have signed the UPC Agreement complete its ratification.
+(A UP will not cover Croatia, Spain or Poland as they have not signed up to the UPC Agreement.)

-Protection in non-EU countries, including UK, Switzerland, Norway and Turkey, continues to be available via national validation of a granted European patent.
+Protection in non-EU countries, including UK, Switzerland, Norway and Turkey, is available via conventional national validation of a granted European patent.

 Protection in individual EU countries, including Croatia, Spain and Poland, also continues to be available via national validation of a granted European patent.